score-json/nlohmann_json/docs/mkdocs/docs/api/macros/json_assert.md

 ## Notes

-- The library uses numerous assertions to guarantee invariants and to abort in case of otherwise undefined behavior (e.g., when calling [operator[]](../basic_json/operator%5B%5D.md) with a missing object key on a `const` object).
+- The library uses numerous assertions to guarantee invariants and to abort in case of otherwise undefined behaviour (e.g., when calling [operator[]](../basic_json/operator%5B%5D.md) with a missing object key on a `const` object).
 See page [runtime assertions](../../features/assertions.md) for more information.
 - Defining the macro to code that does not call `std::abort` may leave the library in an undefined state.